r1vvy/bootcamp_calc/README.md

 This app still needs functions extracted outside App.js file and optimization, but it works.
+Didn't manage to implement my own functionality while meeting the deadline, but I am keen on doing this after I do some uni homeworks next week.